 - You will increase customer satisfaction and enhance your customer relationships

-- You will be able to boost your loyalty program and by extension your own brand
+- You will be able to boost your loyalty program and by extension your brand

 - You can capture email addresses for future customer communication (just remember to be GDPR compliant, of course)

-- You can find a new way to provide personalised and optimised communication
+- You can find a new way to provide personalized and optimized communication

-- You can boost sales by pushing for your other channels and call to actions
+- You can boost sales by pushing for your other channels and call to action

 Safe to say that digital receipts are soon to be the new black, right?

-Of course, the number of start-ups and tech-providers trying to capitalise on the demand for digital receipts sees no limit.
-But let’s be honest: you don’t really need an expensive partner to implement digital receipts as you probably have most of the prerequisites already.
+Of course, the number of start-ups and tech providers trying to capitalize on the demand for digital receipts sees no limit.
+But let’s be honest: you don’t need an expensive partner to implement digital receipts as you probably have most of the prerequisites already.

 The basics – your POS is the core

-Your POS (point of sale) is the very centre of your digital receipts.
-As a receipt is an acknowledgement of a transaction taking place, and the POS being the point where every transaction is originated, the POS is essentially the foundation for every receipt.
+Your POS (point of sale) is the very center of your digital receipts.
+As a receipt is an acknowledgment of a transaction taking place, and the POS is the point where every transaction originated, the POS is essentially the foundation for every receipt.